AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/basic_physics_concepts.md

 >
 > The engine does not support this kind of translation.
 If you want to do physical animations, you have to do it by manually applying forces to objects from the script.

 Each physics actor has a shape that represents the space it takes up in the physics simulation.
-This shape can be a regular solid like a sphere, capsule or box, it can match a mesh associated with the actor, or it can be a convex volume that Stingray computes automatically from the mesh.
+This shape can be a regular solid like a sphere, capsule or box, it can match a mesh associated with the actor, or it can be a convex volume that the engine computes automatically from the mesh.

 - Static actors are (usually) best modeled with meshes.
 This gives the most accurate results in collision testing.